sagemath/sagewiki_to_gh-2022-10-10/days91.md

 '''Lattice related projects'''
   * fix vector matrix multiplication for free module elements [[https://trac.sagemath.org/ticket/23576|#23576]]
   * implement finite bilinear/quadratic forms and make sure that the discriminant group has one [[https://trac.sagemath.org/ticket/23699|#23699]] (Simon)
-  * implement QQ/ZZ , QQ/2ZZ or QQ/nZZ as abelian groups.
-This is where finite quadratic/bilinear forms have values [[https://trac.sagemath.org/ticket/23944|#23944]]
   * implement a class for (subgroups of) the orthogonal group of a finite bilinear/quadratic form and an algorithm to compute it
   * diagonalization and isomorphism testing for finite quadratic/bilinear forms
   * create a genus from a signature pair and a finite quadratic form